jkenlooper/puzzle-massive/docs/development.md

 ### Troubleshoot Errors on the Vagrant Virtual Machine

 Errors with changing the source code and updating the development machine are bound to happen.
-At this time, the logging of errors and such are only accessible if you ssh into that development machine.
+The logging of build errors (`npm run debug`) are sent to a file on your local machine in the `_infra/local/output/` directory.
+Any other errors from running the app are only accessible if you ssh into that development machine.
 Vagrant has a command for this which is `vagrant ssh`.
 After logging in you'll see the `puzzle-massive/` directory at `/home/vagrant/`.
 This is where all the files